Shopify vs Etsy: Which is the best for your business?

 Whichever plan you choose though, you will pay three different fees on Etsy.
 A listing fee that costs $.20 per item.
 These last for four months or until the item sells out.

-A transaction fee is 6.5% per transaction on Etsy.
+The transaction fees are 6.5% per transaction on Etsy.
 The third fee is a payment processing fee of 3% + 25 cents.

-The listing fees are inexpensive, but it’s additional fees could outweigh the fees on Shopify.
+The listing fees are inexpensive, but its additional fees could outweigh the fees on Shopify.
+Many sellers struggle with the high transaction fees and the payment processing fees as it can take a big chunk of your profit.

 Depending on your products and sales, you may actually end up spending more for your Etsy shop than you would on a Shopify subscription.